 Integrated Financial Holdings, Inc. First Quarter 2023 Financial Results

-/EIN News/ -- RALEIGH, N.C., May 01, 2023 (GLOBE NEWSWIRE) -- Integrated Financial Holdings, Inc. (OTCQX: IFHI) (the “Company” or “IFHI”), the financial holding company for West Town Bank & Trust (the “Bank”), released its financial results for the three months ended March 31, 2023.
+RALEIGH, N.C., May 01, 2023 (GLOBE NEWSWIRE) -- Integrated Financial Holdings, Inc. IFHI (the "Company" or "IFHI"), the financial holding company for West Town Bank & Trust (the "Bank"), released its financial results for the three months ended March 31, 2023.
 Highlights from the 2023 first quarter results include the following:

 - First quarter net income of $2.4 million, or $1.04 per diluted share compared to first quarter 2022 net income of $3.6 million, or $1.59 per diluted share.